 Oscularia caulescens (Mill.)
 Schwant.

 Mesembryanthemum caulescens (basionym), Lampranthus deltoides var. caulescens, Mesembryanthemum deltoides var. simplex

-Oscularia caulescens is a succulent, groundcover subshrub with blue-gray foliage that reaches up to 1 foot (30 cm) high and spreads up to 3 feet (90 cm) wide.
+Oscularia caulescens is a succulent groundcover with blue-gray foliage that reaches up to 1 foot (30 cm) tall and spreads up to 3 feet (90 cm) wide.
 It has wiry dark pink stems and blue-green, 3-angled leaves.
 Flowers are bright pink, pinwheel-shaped, up to 1.2 inches (3 cm) in diameter, and appear from spring to mid-summer, opening fully as afternoon approaches.
 They are pleasantly scented with the stamens white at the base and pink near the tips, arranged upright in a cone-like formation in the flower center.

 How to Grow and Care